-The remaining return to investors is currently estimated at 10.1 cents per unit and excludes the interim distribution to investors of 6.5 cents made in October 2019.
-This is before taking into account future costs and recoveries from legal proceedings on foot.
+The remaining return to investors is currently estimated at 10.2 cents per unit (excluding any further benefit of the Feeder Fund Proceedings) and excludes the interim distribution to investors of 6.5 cents made in October 2019.

 Mr Whyte applied to the Court for authorisation to make an interim distribution to investors, which was a condition precedent to the settlement of the proceedings against the Feeder Funds of the Fund (Distribution Application).
-Mr Whyte also applied

-Notes to the financial statements for the half-year ended 31 December 2023 to the Court for judicial advice in relation to a settlement of the proceedings against the Feeder Funds (Judicial Advice Application), which was another condition precedent to the settlement.
+Mr Whyte also applied to the Court for judicial advice in relation to a settlement of the proceedings against the Feeder Funds (Judicial Advice Application), which was another condition precedent to the settlement.
 The two applications were heard in Court on 13 March 2019 and on 2 and 3 May 2019 with the decisions reserved.
 The Court has now handed down its decision in respect of the Judicial Advice Application.
 Mr Whyte was successful in obtaining judicial advice from the Court that he was justified in settling the proceedings against the Feeder Funds and in causing the Fund to perform the settlement.
 However, the Distribution Application remained reserved by the Court.
 Mr Whyte was provided authority to make the interim capital distribution in accordance with a Court order on 2 October 2019.
 An interim capital distribution to investors of the LM First Mortgage Income Fund was paid to investors in October 2019 in the amount of 6.5 cents per unit.